-Understanding your metrics will help you to judge the quality of your tactical choices.
-You’re always free to change up your tactics.
-But they must always be in line with your strategy, which you don’t want to change—unless it’s very clear over the long term that it’s simply not helping you get to where you want to be.
+Understanding your metrics will help you judge the quality of your tactical choices.
+You’re always free to change your tactics.
+But they must always be in line with your strategy, which you don’t want to change — unless it’s very clear over the long term that it’s simply not helping you get to where you want to be.

-As a company, you’ll have to decide which one to look at by thinking about which brings more value to the customer and what has more of an effect on the conversion.
+As a company, you’ll have to decide which one to look at by thinking about which brings more value to the customer and which has more of an effect on the conversion.
 Is it the ad that gets them to convert after clicking on it, or does the ad bring awareness and make them convert afterwards?
-It’s a bit of a chicken or the egg scenario.
+It’s a bit of a chicken-or-egg scenario.

 Relevance score.
 Use this as your guiding light.
 The more relevant a campaign, the lower your costs.
 Keep your campaigns fresh to keep this score high.

 Customize your reports.
-The pay off is greater insight.
-Save your reports the future.
-You’ll re-use them regularly.
+The payoff is greater insight.
+Save your reports, you’ll re-use them regularly.

 Split test everything.
-From creative, to copy, to CTA, and audience.
+From creative, to copy, to CTA, to audience.
 Test everything for the best ROI possible.
-Let Dynamic Creative do the heavy lifting.
+Let dynamic creative do the heavy lifting.

 UTM across platforms.
 If you can’t attribute a purchase to the platform (Facebook, AdWords, etc.) that triggered it, you’ll waste money on unnecessary campaigns.